AleRiccardi/computer-vision-course/README.md

 # Computer-Vision-I

-Exercises for my master degree Computer Vision 1 module.
+A list of exercises for the Computer Vision course.